irobot-ros/ros2-performance/performances/benchmark/README.md

 ### Target performace

-The target performance of these applications on different platforms can be found in the file **perf_taget.json**.
+The target performance for different topologies on specific platforms can be found in the folder [performance_target](performance_target).
+For example, [performance_target/sierra_nevada_rpi3.json](sierra_nevada_rpi3.json):

 ```
 {
-    "executable": "sierra_nevada",
+    "topology": "Sierra Nevada",
     "platform": "rpi3 b 1.2",
     "options": "-t 600 --ipc on -s 1000 --late-percentage 20 --late-absolute 5000 --too-late-percentage 100 --too-late-absolute 50000",
     "comments": "scaling governor should be set to 'performance' at 800MHz",